 Professional Tip: Be sure to schedule a few extra hours into each team member’s week for if and when issues arise.

 Although nobody likes to have their manager breathing down their neck, an efficient facility manager needs to check-in on their crew to ensure that tasks are going as planned.
 Don’t wait until the due date to find out a massive project has been put off by your team.
 Ensure your team knows that you are there to help set them up for success.
 Allow them easy access to get in touch with you when they need assistance, recommendations, or parts between check-ins.Check out the tips in @RasMech’s latest blog to see where you can cut down on inefficiencies at your #facility: Click To Tweet

 Whether you’ve replaced filters in an HVAC system or serviced your boiler, each and every task you and your team complete should be documented.
 By keeping a register of the work done, you’ll be able to identify recurring issues.
 Plus, when you note new installs or technician services, you’ll be able to take advantage of product warranties and company guarantees.

 Being prepared for the day to day is one thing, but what about when the unexpected happens?
 Are you ready for a breakdown?
 One way to prevent equipment failure from turning into a major disaster is to plan ahead.
 By looking into rental companies and contingency piping before you have a problem, you can save valuable time.
 Now when a machine goes down, you will have the confidence to say you have a plan to get it back up and running in no time.

-Following the tips above is a great start, but utilizing your single-source maintenance provider, Rasmussen Mechanical Services, when stumped or in a bind, is also a great way to remain efficient.
+Following the facility efficiency tips above is a great start, but utilizing your single-source maintenance provider, Rasmussen Mechanical Services, when stumped or in a bind, is also a great way to remain efficient.
 Give us a ring at 1-800-237-2141 the next time you need mechanical advice or assistance.